kujaarora/MLBA_CRM/README.md

 ```
 python3 bert_model.py
 ```
-This will create a folder like [bert-base-uncased](./bert-base-uncased).
+This will create a sub folder named "bert-base-uncased".
 This folder contains the weights and other model information in order to run in offline mode.

-NOTE: Currently the model weights are not pushed due to large file storage but running the above command will create it.
-Added a sample directory without the safetensors of the model.
+NOTE: The model weights are not pushed due to large file storage but running the above command will create it.

 ## Run RAG BERT XGBoost Pipeline: